Russia holds war games near Ukraine; Merkel warns of catastrophe

 But European leaders appear to be calculating that the damage to Russia would be far worse than to Europe.
 EU-Russian trade makes up 15 percent of Russia's economy and just 1 percent of Europe's.
 Although EU countries depend on Russian gas imports, storage tanks are full after a mild winter season.

-Diplomatic lines have been open between Russia and the West throughout the crisis: Kerry and Russian Foreign Minister Sergei Lavrov spoke on Thursday, as they have nearly every day.
+Diplomatic lines have been open between Russia and the West throughout the crisis: U.S. Secretary of State Kerry and Russian Foreign Minister Sergei Lavrov spoke on Thursday as they have nearly every day.
 They are due to meet in London on Friday.

 Russia's top general discussed Ukraine with the chairman of NATO's Military Committee by telephone on Thursday, the Interfax news agency said.